Rose BowlPasadena, CA, USA

 Booking early has many advantages.
 Enter a few details below to start planning your private jet flight to the Rose Bowl.

 Nicknamed “The Grandaddy of Them All,” the Rose Bowl was the first of all the bowl games.

-While probably best known as a matchup between Big Ten and Pac-12 teams, its stature turned it into the bowl of champions somewhere along the line and it deviated from its main mission to host many national championship games.
+While probably best known as a matchup between Big Ten and Pac-12 teams, its stature turned it into the bowl of champions somewhere along the line, and it deviated from its main mission to host many national championship games.

-However, the structure of playoffs changed in the 2014-2015 season when the college Bowl Championship Series (BCS) was changed to the College Football Playoffs.
+However, the structure of the playoffs changed in the 2014-2015 season when the college Bowl Championship Series (BCS) was changed to the College Football Playoffs.

-The Rose Bowl will continue to be played on New Year’s Day (unless it falls on a Sunday in which case, the game will be played Jan.
+The Rose Bowl will continue to be played on New Year’s Day (unless it falls on a Sunday, in which case, the game will be played on Jan.
 2).
 It will host a playoff semi-final game every three years.
 In between, it will host games between Big Ten and Pac-12 teams.

 Rose Bowl History

 The Rose Bowl Game, which, in 2016, has been played 102 times, set records and produced legends, such as: